LeafmanZ/Financial-Python/README.md

 # Financial-Python
-Doing some random financial work with python
+[Python] Doing some random financial work with python

 CR_HHI: Calculates concentration ratio and HHI of industries